 The book covers slang from all Spanish-speaking regions, so this book is an ideal and versatile companion for any Spanish speaker.

 Each entry contains the Spanish word or phrase, its English meaning, an example of how it’s used and information on where it’s used.
-This book covers all Spanish-speaking regions.

 “Mexican Slang Plus Graffiti” focuses exclusively on Mexican expressions.
 A unique trait of this book is that it also explains terms found in graffiti.

-The book offers both “translated Americanisms” and “major Mexicanisms,” so you can look up a familiar phrase to find the Mexican equivalent or look up a Mexican phrase to find its meaning.
+This means you can look up an English phrase to find the Mexican equivalent or look up a Mexican phrase to find its meaning.

 The book does contain quite a few vulgar terms, so don’t go tossing them around at business meetings!

 “Dirty Spanish: Everyday Slang from ‘What’s Up?’ to ‘F*%# Off!'” features the sorts of words and phrases your Spanish teacher never wanted you to learn.

 The book focuses primarily on slang that’s used across regions, but some regional slang is also included, and in these cases, the region is noted.

 The book is grouped thematically for easy perusal, with categories like “angry Spanish,” to give you a clear idea of what sorts of situations you might use the words or phrases in.

-English Spanish Slang Dictionary
+8. English Spanish Slang Dictionary